Carbon Trust

+The Carbon Trust is a consultancy established in March 2001, with offices across the world.
+Its aim is to accelerate the pace of private and public sectors decarbonisation and increase energy efficiency in organisations worldwide.

-The Carbon Trust was developed and launched in 1999-2001 as part of the development of the Climate Change Levy (CCL), a tax on business energy use that still operates today.
-The Carbon Trust was originally funded by around £50m of tax revenue generated from the Levy to help businesses reduce energy costs and therefore offset the additional cost of paying the CCL.
-The establishment of the Carbon Trust was announced in the 2000 White Paper "Climate Change - the UK Programme" (Cmd 4913).
-It was launched alongside the introduction of the CCL in March-April 2001.
+The Carbon Trust was originally funded by around £50m of UK tax revenue generated from the Climate Change Levy (CCL), a tax on business energy use.
+The Carbon Trust's initial goal was to help businesses reduce energy costs and therefore offset the additional cost of paying the CCL.
+The establishment of the Carbon Trust was announced in the 2000 UK White Paper "Climate Change - the UK Programme" (Cmd 4913).

-The Carbon Trust was conceived as a business-led, publicly funded organisation at arms length from the government.
-The early concept, design and governance were carried out in close consultation with business.
+The Carbon Trust was conceived as a business-led, publicly funded organisation operating at arms length from the UK government.
+The early concept, design, and governance were carried out in close consultation with business.
 Senior officials from the Devolved Administrations and the UK department (the Department of the Environment, Transport and the Regions) would sit on the Trust's Board, where non-business non-executive Directors were in the majority.
-However the chair, CEO and most of the executive team were appointed from the private sector, most notably the oil and gas and management consultancy sectors.
+However, the chair, CEO and most of the executive team were appointed from the private sector, most notably the oil and gas and management consultancy sectors.
+Founding CEO Tom Delay previously worked at Shell for 16 years before beginning his 22-year tenure as CEO of the trust.

+In July 2023, Delay announced his retirement from his role as CEO of the Carbon Trust.
+In January 2024, the Carbon Trust appointed Chris Stark, former head of the UK Climate Change Committee, as CEO, with Stark's term beginning in Spring 2024.
+Stark resigned after three months to take up a role in government and was replaced by COO Michael Rea.